Decodium (“FT2”) – the fastest mode?

 The signal to noise ratio threshold for Decodium is stated to be -10.8 dB.
 I assume that this it the theoretical limit.
 This is worse than the Superfox threshold, which is about -16, so 5 dB sensitivity is lost relative to Superfox.

 Then we have the hounds.
 With Superfox, they transmit normal FT8, which means that the FT8 threshold of approximately -20 applies.
-Decodium hounds call with Decodium *FT2).
-About 9 dB difference.
+Decodium hounds call with Decodium (FT2).
+About 9 dB disadvantage.

-It is obvious that FT8 Superfox is far superior.
+It is obvious that FT8 Superfox is far superior with respect to SNR’s.
+Now let’s dig into the QSO rates.

 Attainable QSO rates

 But I doubt that these percentages can be reached.
 Because the required bandwidth for Decodium is three times the FT8 bandwidth.
-If we assume that the same amount of hounds would call in the same passband, there will be a lot more mutual interference between the Decodium hounds which implies that decoding will be a lot more difficult.
+If the same amount of hounds would call in the same passband, there will be a lot more mutual interference between the Decodium hounds which implies that decoding will be a lot more difficult.
+Collisions reduce the decoding probability exponentially.

-It is easy to understand that QSO rates further drop considerably in a busy band and at the end of the day, I estimate the real rate near about 120 Q’s per hour.
+It is easy to understand that QSO rates further drop considerably in a busy band and at the end of the day, I estimate the real rate near about 120 Q’s per hour, maybe even less.

 We should not forget that the theoretical limit for a single stream FT8 Fox/Hound is 120 Q’s per hour and a dual stream has a limit of 240 per hour.
-If we assume a 50% real world rate, the two stream FT8 is roughly equal.
-The power per stream is about 6 dB lower (if set correctly) and the loss of sensitivity is about equal to the above mentioned 5 dB.
-The SNR’s at the Fox are still normal FT8 values and thus about 9 dB better.
-The narrower bandwidth of FT8 is also an advantage (for F/H, the hounds should call above 1000 Hz and if we assume 3 kHz bandwidth, FT8 channel capacity is still twice as much).
+If we assume a 50% real world rate, the two stream FT8 is roughly equal to the Decodium estimate of 120.
+The power per stream is about 6 dB lower (if set correctly) and the loss of sensitivity is thus 6 dB whereas Decodium loses 9 dB.
+FT8 still has the advantage of longer transmissions which cope better with interference.
+In any case: advantage FT8.

 Other performance considerations